 15 To which national bodies should competitors address complaints about state aid?
+Do these bodies have enforcement powers, and do they cooperate with authorities in other member states?

-Although the Portuguese Competition Authority absences public enforcement powers in state aid matters under the Competition Act (Law No. 19/2012), it has a specific unit, the Cabinet of Studies and Market Monitoring, which can propose non-binding recommendations is terms of public policy to tackle undue distortions of competition, including those involving state aid matters.
+Although the Portuguese Competition Authority absences public enforcement powers in state aid matters under the national Competition Act (Law No. 19/2012), it has a specific unit, the Cabinet of Studies and Market Monitoring, which can propose non-binding recommendations is terms of public policy to tackle undue distortions of competition, including those involving state aid matters.